Hands up if you're wanting to get better at Fortnite Battle Royale in Chapter 4?

 As consumers, a report entitled "The State Of Online Gaming" noted that those who play recreationally average more than 7 hours of gameplay a week.
 Interestingly, a survey of Fortnite gameplay found 50% of its participants played between 6-15 hours a week.

 So we need to ask whether just playing the game is enough to get ahead of the pack.
 Not everyone has the capacity to grind for 10-12 hours a day.

 How to Get Better at Fortnite Battle Royale - Beyond Playing

 Now, this may sound strange, but if you’re a Fortnite professional, Twitch streamer, YouTube content creator, hardcore amateur, recreational player, or just looking for something to do when you're bored - consider yourself an athlete.
 Or at least begin to think like one.

-If you saw the Fortnite World Cup back in 2019 you’ll have seen some seriously elite gameplay.
-Things that may even pale into comparison now when compared to gameplay in 2021.
+If you saw the Fortnite World Cup back in 2019 you'll have seen some seriously elite gameplay.
+Things that may even pale in comparison now when compared to gameplay in 2022.
 There were insanely quick edits, reactionary offensive and defensive builds, precision tracking and shooting, split-second decision-making, clinical composure under pressure, and on-the-fly strategy.
 Ultimately, this speaks to some truly elite mental and physical output.